Guitar branding. A market study.

 Guitar branding is huge, unique and also filled with the potential to steal market share.

-As we elaborate on the components that establish strong guitar branding – such as the manufacturer’s history, celebrity endorsement and craftsmanship – we will also expose just how few brands have touched upon the most important branding aspect: the musicians adoration for their instrument and its place in their lives.
+We’ll look the components that establish strong guitar branding like the manufacturer’s history, celebrity endorsement and craftsmanship.
+But, we’ll also expose just how few brands have touched upon the most important branding aspect.
+The musicians adoration for their instrument and its place in their lives.

 The opposite end of the spectrum consists of intricate, handmade models, rendered from the finest woods from around the world.
 These guitars are priceless and sound exquisite.
-They are statement pieces often placed on display or used nightly by the professional touring and recording musician.
+They are statement pieces often placed on display or for the professional touring and recording musician.

-While we plan to elaborate on the table stake components that establish guitar branding (the manufacturer’s history, celebrity endorsement, and craftsmanship) we will also expose just how few brands have touched upon the most important branding aspect: the musicians adoration for their instrument.
+We’ll elaborate on the table stake components that establish guitar branding (the manufacturer’s history, celebrity endorsement, and craftsmanship).
+We will also expose just how few brands have touched upon the most important branding aspect.
+That is, the musicians adoration for their instrument.

 Certain guitar branding practices have a better connotation that others.

 This isn’t a lie.
-There is an elite group of guitar brands that is widely accepted to be the best of the best within the market.
-What causes these particular guitars to be considered the top?
+There’s an elite group of guitar brands widely accepted to be the best of the best within the market.
+Why are these guitars considered the best?

-One such reason is that the guitar manufacturer has a history of making instruments with great tonality and that are conditioned to withstand a lifetime of bumps, bruises and scrapes – and most importantly, playing.
+One such reason is that the guitar manufacturer has a history of making instruments with great tonality.
+They are conditioned to withstand a lifetime of bumps, bruises and scrapes – and most importantly, playing.

 The history of the guitar branding manufacturer is important.